 Gayle D. Beebe became Westmont's eighth president in 2007.
 He has focused on strategic planning, completion of the campus master plan, and building a strong financial base for the 21st century.
-He presided over the successful recovery from the 2008 Tea Fire, the national Bright Hope for Tomorrow capital campaign, and construction of Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, an observatory and renovated athletic facilities.
-He has overseen the creation of the Martin Family Institute for Christianity and Culture and the Dallas Willard Center for Spiritual Formation as well as the expansion of Westmont's global programs and the founding of the Institute for Global Learning and Leadership and its five centers: the Mosher Center for Moral and Ethical Leadership; the Westmont Center for Neuroscience and Leadership; the Goble Center for Global Learning; the Eaton Center for Entrepreneurship and Innovation; and the Montecito Institute for Executive Education.
+He presided over the successful recovery from the 2008 Tea Fire, the national Bright Hope for Tomorrow and Strength for Today capital campaign, and construction of Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, an observatory and renovated athletic facilities.
+Construction of a new residence hall and Leadership Center begins in April 2016.
+Dr.Beebehas overseen the creation of the Martin Family Institute for Christianity and Culture and the Dallas Willard Center for Spiritual Formation as well as the expansion of Westmont's global programs and the founding of the Institute for Global Learning and Leadership and its five centers: the Mosher Center for Moral and Ethical Leadership; the Hughes Center for Neuroscience and Leadership; the Goble Center for Global Learning; the Eaton Center for Entrepreneurship and Innovation; and the Montecito Institute for Executive Education.